 Provider invoice date – dd/mm/yyyy format only

-Provider bank account number
+Provider bank details

-Participant details to include are:
+Participant details to include, if available, are:

 Participant NDIS number

 Support item number – you can use the NDIS Support Catalogue to find the correct number